Free Paycheck Calculator 2026 — Take-Home Pay After Federal & State Tax

 State

-State income tax varies dramatically โ from 0% in states like Texas, Florida, and Washington to over 10% for high earners in California and New York.
+State income tax varies dramatically — from 0% in states like Texas, Florida, and Washington to over 10% for high earners in California and New York.
 This single factor can mean thousands of dollars difference in annual take-home pay.
+When comparing job offers in different states, always run both through this calculator to see the true take-home difference.

 401(k) Contribution %